Secure E-mail Exchange

 Responsibilities

-- Of course, RP Photonics Consulting GmbH can not accept any legal responsibility for hazards arising from insecure (not encrypted and signed) e-mail exchange.
+• Of course, RP Photonics can not accept any legal responsibility for hazards arising from e-mail exchange (whether it is encrypted or not).
 However, customers are encouraged to establish secure e-mail exchange and will obtain assistance for that as far as possible.

-- Of course, RP Photonics has no way to prevent that e.g. someone will send unsigned e-mails with a forged sender address of RP Photonics Consulting GmbH (or signed e-mails with a slightly modified address), e.g. with the intention of doing phishing or spreading computer viruses and the like.
+• Of course, RP Photonics has no way to prevent that e.g. someone will send unsigned e-mails with a forged sender address of RP Photonics (or signed e-mails with a slightly modified address), e.g. with the intention of doing phishing or spreading computer viruses and alike.
 No technical means can eliminate the need for some level of vigilance on all sides.

 Further Information

 It is important that customers understand the workings of secure e-mail.
-Further information on this topic is available via the following links:
+Further information on this topic is available via the following link: